OpenTreeOfLife/opentree/deploy/README.md

 The location is determined by the value of FILES_HOST, which defaults to ot10.opentreeoflife.org but can be overridden in the configuration file if desired.

+This operation leaves in place any files that are already there.
+The large files (such as the synthetic tree) are not in github and are at present (2014-07-08) managed manually.